 There are many different ways to ensure that our kids are raised happily and healthily, and a lot of them involve using fun and play as learning techniques and life lessons.

 Food play and learning

-Food is an important aspect in any child’s life.
+Food is an important aspect of any child’s life.
 If you ensure that your child has plenty of variety in their diet, then you can assume that they are gaining the correct vitamins and minerals to help them to grow and develop.

-There are lots of fun ways to teach your children about food that can make parents lives easier.
+There are lots of fun ways to teach your children about food that can make parents’ lives easier.
 Consider playing games that involve naming different foods.

 You could use fun techniques such as making smiley faces or animals on your child’s plate.
 Use foods suitable for eyes (currants and sultanas or cherry tomatoes?) or long slices of red peppers for lips and friendly smiles.

 Use cookie cutters to create fun shapes out of sandwiches and put healthy and exciting fillings inside.
 As your child eats, get them to mention their favorite parts of their meal.

 Creating delicious dishes together is another fun way for family members of all ages to bond while also picking up some valuable life skills along the way!
 Cooking teaches kids basic math skills such as measurement, fractions, temperature conversion, etc., plus it provides invaluable insight into nutrition (which will come in handy when they become teenagers!).
 Plus, cooking together not only gives your child an opportunity to experiment with flavors but it’s also a great chance for parents to teach their children how important it is to eat healthy foods regularly.